 A great challenge that SM faces when creating a marketing strategy is utilizing metrics that can benefit all of their internal customers throughout the organization.
 As many organizations, especially those in the early stages of category management, struggle to quantify their contributions outside of the context of cost reduction, they must find ways to make their mission-relevant across multiple departments.

-* Anyone may create an account and access our reports published before 2014.
+* Anyone may create an account and access 30+ years of unlocked reports.
 If you'd like to read the reports mentioned in this post, please consider CAPS Research membership for your supply management organization.

 Members get priority access

 Reports released within the last four years are reserved for members, but anyone may create a free account in the CAPS Library and access more than 30 years of KPIs, best practices, and thought leadership.
 Employees of CAPS member companies can access the full report in the CAPS Library now.